jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_03_data_transformation_in_databricks.md

 Your data processing in Azure Databricks is accomplished by defining DataFrames to read and process the Data.
 This lab will introduce how to read your data using Azure Databricks DataFrames.
 You need to complete the exercises within Databricks Notebooks.
 To begin, you need to have access to an Azure Databricks workspace.
 If you do not have a workspace available, follow the instructions below.
 Otherwise, you can skip ahead to the `Clone the Databricks archive` step.

-### Before the hands-on lab
+### Lab setup and pre-requisites

-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.
+- You have successfully completed the setup steps to create your lab environment.

 ### Exercise 1: Complete the lab notebook